 - Have different printers for each carrier?

-> If you answered yes, technology can help – specifically an enterprise labeling solution (ELS).
-Bridging the gap between JD Edwards and printers, an ELS provides you with a flexible, integrated solution that can meet your customer’s demands (like placing their logo or item description on your product label – even if that information is not located in JD Edwards).
+If you answered yes, technology can help – specifically an enterprise labeling solution, like Print Suite Bridge.
+By bridging the gap between JD Edwards and printers, Print Suite Bridge provides you with a flexible, integrated solution that can meet your customer’s demands (like placing their logo or item description on your product label – even if that information is not located in JD Edwards).

-> 3. Enhance Traceability
+3. Enhance Traceability

 In our 20+ years of working with JD Edwards, we’ve noticed a few things: 1) Everyone is looking to efficiently track their products, and 2.)
 85-90% of JD Edwards’s customers are not using a full WMS, but need WMS-type functionality to be more productive in doing so.
 Many customers are turning on Lot Tracking to solve this need, but how do you capture that information and make sure your users are pulling the appropriate lots first?

 Let’s say you’re using FEFO (first expire, first out) in your picking.
 With WM Lite technology, there are 3 ways you can guide users through the warehouse to grab the oldest lots: